trailofbits/testing-handbook/content/docs/crypto/constant_time_tool/timecop.md

 # Timecop (~~Valgrind~~)

-[Timecop](https://post-apocalyptic-crypto.org/timecop/) is a wrapper around [Valgrind](https://valgrind.org/) designed to dynamically detect potential timing leaks.
+[Timecop](https://post-apocalyptic-crypto.org/timecop/) is a wrapper around [Valgrind](https://valgrind.org/) designed to detect potential timing leaks dynamically.
 It allows developers to mark memory regions as secret, and if during runtime, a branching instruction or memory access is performed that is dependent on the secret memory region, Valgrind will report the behavior, helping to identify timing vulnerabilities.

 ## Overview